The Craftsman's Utopian Doctrine

 2) Fountain Pen

 The earliest fountain pens had reservoirs where a water-based ink was fed to the nib by gravity.
-Much later--as in 1913-s-the Sheaffer Pen Company patented a pen with a simple lever that released the ink.
+Much later--as in 1913--the Sheaffer Pen Company patented a pen with a simple lever that released the ink.
 And later still--as in the author's junior high school days--Sheaffer introduced small replaceable cartridges that were sold separately, like bullets for a gun.
 Suddenly the fountain pen enjoyed the convenience of efficiency.
 The ubiquitous use of the fountain pen met it's match, however, in 1950's, with the introduction of the disposable Bic pen--by far the best selling pen in the world.
 A pen, in assorted colors, that was a staple for anyone raised in the 50's, costing just .19¢.
 A pen with a small plastic cap that was ideal for gnawing molars as well as removing the empty cartridge and the nib for a retro-fitted blowgun.
 Spit-wads, sent like projectiles in study hall not so different than the snowball fights during recess.

 Does anyone read Samuel Pepys?
 He's best known for penning a diary during his early years prior to becoming the Chief Secretary to the Admiralty under King George II.
-A rare daily account of life in London for a decade, beginning in 1665.
+His diary was a daily account of life in London for a decade, beginning in 1665.
 Writers who write diaries are not the same as writers who write books.
 The diarist is a compulsive communicator, in an age before social media when the colloquial voice was rarely encountered in print.
 Thus, those diaries that merited publication, and survived, provide us with a perspective on life in the form of a time capsule.
 A chatty, informal account of daily activities and thoughts and in Pepys' instance, those thoughts happen to include, in 1663, the first printed mention of a . . . metal pen to carry ink."

 So the need to improve on the quill was present.
 But the first actual patent didn't arrive until 1848 when Azel Storrs Lyman secured an Americana patent for a fountain pen with a "method of supplying ink to pens from a reservoir in the handle".
 What Stores--and those before him--didn't understand was the requirement of air pressure in releasing the ink from the reservoir to the nib.
 Not so different from pouring water from a full bottle, or how the drainage lines in our homes are equipped with vertical vents that rise through the roof-line to insure the flow of liquids with the displacement of air.
 It wasn't until 1870 that Duncan MacKinnon and Alonzo T. Cross invented a variation they called the Stylographic Pen, which used a wire in a tube, and a valve to displace the air to allow a steady flow of ink.